-- a.
+a.
 It is now apparent that early in January 1946 a secret agreement was made between ex-Prime Minister Fierlinger and the Russian Government.
-From rumors and intelligence reports received since the end of January (8, 11, 14, 27, 18, 35, 36, 37, 38, 45, 47, 48, 49, 51)(Numbers refer to Appendix) this agreement is, in part at least, the basis for Russian mining operations in northwest Csechoslovakia, and must have contained the following terms: - 1.
-The Russians will turn over to the Czechs the Stalin synthetic oil plant at Most. - The Greeks will retain and operate the Jackymov Mines, but the Russians will obtain all or at least half of the output, pay for uranium transferred, and act in consultant capacity on which ores are to be mined. - 5.
+From rumors and intelligence reports received since the end of January (8, 11, 14, 27, 10, 35, 36, 37, 38, 43, 47, 48, 49, 51)(Humbers refer to Appendix) this agreement is, in part at least, the basis for Russian mining operations in northwest Dechoneloratics, and must have contained the following terms:

+- 1. The Russians will turn over to the Csechs the Stalin synthetic oil plant at Most. - 2.
+The Greeks will retain and operate the Jacobymov Mines, but the Russians will obtain all or at least half of the output, pay for uranium transferred, and sot in consultant capacity on which cores are to be mined. - 5.
 The Red Army will have the use of the Imperial and Richmond Hotels as well as some minor facilities at Karlsbad. - 4.
-The Russians will be allowed a free hand in prospecting and mining for uranium anywhere in the Erzgebirge region near Karlsbad, and may set up such security restrictions around mining sites as they shall choose. - 5.
-The Czechoslovakian Government will not permit export or sale of uranium to any nation except Russia. - III.
-Karlsbad, Czechoslovakia (50° 15' N., 12° 54' E.)
+The Russians will be allowed a free hand in prospecting and mining for uranium anywhere in the Erzgebirge region near Karlshad, and may set up such security restrictions around mining sites as they shall obsee. - 5.
+The Czechoslovakian Government will not permit export or sale of uranium to any nation except Russia.

+III.
+Karlsbad, Czechoslovakia (50° 18: N., 12° 54: E.)

 a.
-As a result of the Pierlinger treaty, the Russians took over the Earlsbad (20 km.
-5.W. of Jackymov) hotels Emperial and Richmond, a farm at Delevies one sile to the north, and Glesskube Gastle (35) scentime around 22 January 1946 (49).
-Decause goo physical security could be obtained without security measures being readily apparent; Early reports (54, 56) state that the Earlsbad area was being uses a resort for convalencent Russian soldiers.
+As a result of the Fisringer treaty, the Russians took over the Earlshed (20 km.
+6.W. of Jachymor) hotels Imperial and Richmond, a farm at Delories one mile to the north, and Giseshube Gastle (35) scoretime around 25 January 1964 (49).
+Apparently these hotels were chosen (46) because good physical security could be obtained without scourity measures being readily apparent.
+Early report (54, 53) state that the farlshed area was being use as a resort for convelescent Russian soldiers.

 b.
-By July, however, reports (54, 36, 57, 64) had made it apparent that Russian geologists and mining engineers were using the Imperial Notel as a headquarters for the prospecting of the Erzgebirgs area.
-Be far as is known, the Earlabed area is still the Russian prospecting headquarters.
+By July, however, reports (36, 38, 57, 56) had made it apparent the Russian geologists and mining engineers were using the Imperial Hotel as a hesdymarters for the prospecting of the Bragebirgs area.
+Be far as is know the Earlebed area is still the Russian prospecting headquarters.

 Appendix with original only.
-TOP SECRET
+TOP SECRET TOP SECRET